hxtree/galaxyops/README.md

 Packages available on [NPM](https://www.npmjs.com/search?q=%40cats-cradle) are MIT licensed.
 Packages without a specific license have not yet been developed with reuse in mind and are primarily maintained for the game.

+[^1]:
+    This document adheres to the guidelines outlined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), which defines the standard
+    interpretations of key words used in IETF documents.
+These key words include "MUST", "MUST NOT", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL".
+The usage of these words in this document follows the specifications set forth in RFC 2119, ensuring clarity and consistency in the requirements and recommendations presented herein.